sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

 #### Local repositories

 During dependency resolution, Maven fetches any required dependencies and copies them to a local repository.
-By default, this repository is located at `~/.m2/repository` and follows the same layout at described above.
+By default, this repository is located at `~/.m2/repository` and follows the same layout as described above.
 Therefore, version `0.2.6` of the `data.json` JAR would be fetched to `~/.m2/repository/org/clojure/data.json/0.2.6/data.json-0.2.6.jar`.

 ## Maven library development

-Now we understand the basics of Maven we can create a project for our library.
+Now that we understand the basics of Maven we can create a project for our library.
 First we create a directory for the project and set it up in the standard Maven layout.
 As defined in the [super POM](https://maven.apache.org/ref/3.0.4/maven-model-builder/super-pom.html) Java source files go under
 `${project.basedir}/src/main/java`.